Preparing your child for his/her first summer camp

 This can be an awkward time in your child’s life.
 For most girls, this is the first time that they will be away from their parents as well as the comfort and familiarity of their home.
 Even the most courageous young women will have challenges as they step out from the safety of your family structure.
 To help make this easier, you should make sure that she knows how to get in contact with you, what date and time you’ll be returning, and also let her know if you will be taking a vacation while she’s gone.
 Likewise, if you have any plans to do major house or yard changes while he’s gone, make sure to let him know.

-This will help reduce any sense of confusion when she returns, as well as making sure that she’s able to reach you if something comes up.
+This will help reduce any sense of confusion when your child returns, as well as making sure that you are always just a call away.

 Prepare a “Camp Kit”